Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: Foundation

-\begin {remark} Note that the system of Tautological Rings is closed under pull--back via the forgetful and the gluing maps.
-They are representations of $S_n$ via the action that permutes the points.
+\begin {remark} The system of tautological rings is closed under pull--back via the forgetful and the gluing maps.
+Each tautological ring is an $S_n$-representation via the action that permutes the points.
 We denote by $RH^*($\mb{g}{n}$)$ the image of $R^*($\mb{g}{n}$)$ under the cycle map to the ring of even cohomology classes. \end {remark}

-\begin {definition} We define $B^*_{g,n}$ to be the smallest system of subvector spaces of the Chow rings $A^*(\overline{\mathcal{M}}_{g,n}, \mathbb{Q})$ that contain the fundamental classes, and that are stable under push--forward via all the gluing maps (see Definition \ref{tautologico}, point $2$).
-A \emph{boundary strata class} is an element in $B_{g,n}$ that corresponds to a closed irreducible proper substack of $\overline{\mathcal{M}}_{g,n}$. \end {definition}
+\begin {definition} We define $B^*_{g,n}$ to be the smallest system of vector subspaces of the Chow rings $A^*(\overline{\mathcal{M}}_{g,n}, \mathbb{Q})$ that contain the fundamental classes, and that are stable under push--forward via all gluing maps (see Definition \ref{tautologico}).
+A \emph{boundary strata class} is an element in $B^*_{g,n}$ that corresponds to a closed irreducible proper substack of $\overline{\mathcal{M}}_{g,n}$. \end {definition} Obviously, the tautological ring contains all boundary strata classes.